HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm.md

     voltmx-foundry-integration-fb5b78bc9-j2n5q   1/1     Running     0          8m7s
     </code></pre>

-    Each pod should show a status of `Running` and it should indicate 1/1 in the Ready column indicating each pod has 1 out of 1 container in the Ready status.
+    Each pod should show a status of `Running` and it should display 1/1 in the Ready column indicating each pod has 1 out of 1 container in the Ready status.

     <pre><code>
     $ kubectl get endpoints